Install and Configure the Physical Appliance

-The Alert Logic physical appliance is a server that is preconfigured by Alert Logic to collect IDS data, log messages, or provide WAF services.
+The Alert Logic physical appliance is a server that is preconfigured by Alert Logic to collect IDS data and provide Alert Logic Managed Web Application Firewall (WAF) services.
 Alert Logic offers two physical appliances—the Dell PowerEdge R240 and the Dell PowerEdge R640.
 You can use this document for either physical appliance.

 Your conversations with Alert Logic representatives determine which physical appliance corresponds with your Alert Logic subscription level and best serves the goals of your organization.
 In general, however, the following applies:

-- The Alert Logic Essentials subscription requires the R240 Dell appliance.
+- The Alert Logic MDR Essentials subscription requires the R240 Dell appliance.

-- Alert Logic Professional and Alert Logic Enterprise subscriptions require the R640 Dell appliance.
+- Alert Logic MDR Professional and Alert Logic MDR Enterprise subscriptions require the R640 Dell appliance.

 You can find the technical specifications for both servers at the following locations on the Dell website:

 Your discussions with Alert Logic determined whether your level of service requires the Dell PowerEdge R240 or the Dell PowerEdge R640 physical appliance.
-For more information about how to connect the physical appliance to your network, review the Dell hardware documentation for the Dell PowerEdge R240, or the Dell PowerEdge R640 appliances.
+For more information about how to connect the physical appliance to your network, review the Dell hardware documentation for the Dell PowerEdge R240 or the Dell PowerEdge R640 appliance.

 Alert Logic ships the appliance with an Ethernet management port, framed in red, which comes preconfigured with the IP address for your physical appliance.